chriswrightdesign/websites-for-non-jerks/README.md

 ##10.
 Understanding flexible media

+- A detailed look at Srcset and sizes [srcset and sizes](http://ericportis.com/posts/2014/srcset-sizes/)
-- Did you weep and question your life choices when you saw the state of responsive images?
-[The state of responsive images](http://html5doctor.com/responsive-images-end-of-year-report/)
+- Did you weep and question your life choices when you saw the state of responsive images? (article now slowly going out of date, thankfully) [The state of responsive images](http://html5doctor.com/responsive-images-end-of-year-report/)
 - Have you got a responsive image solution?
 Does it display an image with JS turned off?
 [PictureFill.js polyfill](https://github.com/scottjehl/picturefill)
 - Do you have a lazy load solution for larger pages with lots of images or data that’s not immediately needed?
 [Echo.js, simple Javascript lazy loading solution](http://toddmotto.com/echo-js-simple-javascript-image-lazy-loading/)
 - Have you used SVGs (with PNG fallback) or Webfonts where you can?